-- Treatment of retinoblastoma should be delegated to a specialized oncoophthalmological center in cooperation with pediatric oncologist - The objective is to maintain vision without endangering the life of the child - In most advanced stages (groups 3-5) and in unilateral retinoblastoma, enucleation of the eye is necessary; in bilateral retinoblastoma, the eye with the more extensive tumor/loss of vision may need to be enucleated, while the remaining eye can be treated with other therapeutic options; some eyes with group 3 disease can be saved with chemotherapy treatment
+• In most advanced stages (groups 3-5) of unilateral retinoblastoma, enucleation of the eye is usually necessary; in bilateral retinoblastoma, the eye with the more extensive tumor/loss of vision may need to be enucleated, while the remaining eye can be treated with other therapeutic options; some eyes with group 3 disease can be saved with chemotherapy treatment.

-- In extraocular and metastatic retinoblastoma of the CNS, craniospinal irradiation and high-dose chemotherapy with or without autologous transplantation in children above the age of 2-3 years may be considered - For survivors and families of a child with retinoblastoma genetic counseling and screening is recommended - Future approaches aimed at avoiding enucleation have included direct to gene therapy using adenoviral vectors containing the thymidine kinase gene that produces an apoptotic response when exposed to ganciclovir
+- In extraocular and metastatic retinoblastoma of the CNS, craniospinal irradiation and high-dose chemotherapy with or without autologous transplantation in children above the age of 2-3 years may be considered. - For survivors and families of a child with retinoblastoma, genetic counseling and screening is recommended. - Future approaches aimed at avoiding enucleation have included localized gene therapy using adenoviral vectors containing the thymidine kinase gene that produces an apoptotic response when exposed to ganciclovir.